ChardThe3rd/NFL-EPA-Project/README.md

 ![](Images/pandas.png)

 ## Model - Trusting The Process
-* Used a Deep Learning Sequential model with a dense layers,
+* Used a Deep Learning Sequential model with a dense layers ** Dense Layer = a regular layer of neurons in a neural network.
+Each neuron receives input from all the neurons in the previous layer, thus densely connected.
-* We began our model with a near perfect accuracy of 99%.
-Quickly determined what our issue was
+* Model used MA over last 3 games to make prediction on outcome of the game
-* Removed score of both teams, used results of the games the model was predicting.
+* Data Points - EPA, Total Yards, Air Yards, Turnovers, Rush Attempts, Pass Attempts
-* Want the model to be trained based on what data it is going to use when predicting
+* To predict wins - look at a rolling 3 game average of stats per Game ID, then compare to a second team, run the 200 epochs, then make its prediction and finally look at the results to see if it was correct.

 ## Most Effective Model - EPA, Air Yards
 200 epochs - 5 Runs: